antonvh/PyHuskyLens/README.md

 To connect the Huskylens to your hub [use a breakout board](https://antonsmindstorms.com/product/uart-breakout-board-for-spike-and-ev3-openmv-compatible/) or [solder the included cable to a spare Wedo wire](#)

+## Warning for Huskylens firmware 0.5+ and SPIKE/Robot Inventor##
-Warning: Unless you power the HuskyLens with an extra powerbank over usb, it will randomly crash during use, if it has a firmware of of 0.5.
+Unless you power the HuskyLens with an extra power bank over USB, it will randomly crash during use.
 The problem is not with this Python library.
+Either supply extra power or downgrade to 0.4.7

 ## Mindstorms EV3
 Todo.